-Correlating these observations with the rest of the complexity metrics [Fig. 8(a)-(g)], we find that XCS is significantly worse than NN when the problems have very low percentage of points on boundary, relatively high percentage of retained adherence subsets [Fig. 8(c)], a fairly low ratio of intraclass-interclass NN distances [Fig. 8(d)], low nonlinearity [Fig. 8(e)], a varied range of maximum Fisher's discriminant ratios [Fig. 8(f)], and a fixed and moderately high ratio of the number of points over the number of dimensions [Fig. 8(g)].
+Correlating these observations with the rest of the complexity metrics (figures 8(a) - 8(g)), we find that XCS is significantly worse than NN when the problems have very low percentage of points on boundary, relatively high percentage of retained adherence subsets (figure 8(c)), a fairly low ratio of intra-inter class nearest neighbor distances (figure 8(d)), low non-linearity (figure 8(e)), a varied range of maximum Fisher's discriminant ratios (figure 8(f)), and a fixed and moderately high ratio of the number of points over the number of dimensions (figure 8(g)).
 What is the interpretation of these metrics?
 What types of problems are characterized by these observations?
-The fact that the ratio of intraclass-interclass distances is relatively small suggests that the points are closer to other points of the same class than to the points belonging to the other class.
+The fact that the ratio of intra-inter class distances is relatively small suggests that the points are closer to other points of the same class than to the points belonging to the other class.
 That is, classes are well separated relative to the class groupings.
 This observation is confirmed by the small percentage of points lying between the class boundary.
 The fact that the percentage of adherence subsets is mostly high may mean that the points are spread over a long and thin structure along the class boundary.
-This might be the case where there are many clusters of points within the same class, but the clusters are close to each other so that the NN distances are closer among points of the same class than among the points of opposite classes.
-That is why the NN algorithm approximates the class boundaries so well.
+This might be the case where there are many clusters of points within the same class, but the clusters are close to each other so that the nearest neighbor distances are closer among points of the same class than among the points of opposite classes.
+That is why the nearest neighbor algorithm approximates the class boundaries so well.
 Examining which problems present this set of characteristics, we find that most of them belong to the letter recognition dataset.
 That is why all these problems have the same ratio of the number of points to the number of dimensions.
 This might indicate that this particular metric does not influence the relation between XCS and NN, and the fact that all problems where XCS is worse than NN have a ratio of 100 is just a coincidence in our particular choice of problems.
 We also find that the maximum Fisher's discriminant ratio is not a significant metric to distinguish between XCS's performance and NN's performance.

-In these problems where XCS is worse that NN, we consider that XCS's approximation is still moderately good.
-In fact, XCS outperforms the other classifiers in almost all these types of problems.
-Fig. 9 demonstrates this for the linear classifier, the single tree, and the subsample forest.
-For example, Fig. 9(a) plots the percentage of XCS's improvement over NN against XCS's improvement over the linear classifier.
+But although XCS is worse than NN in this kind of problems, XCS's approximation is moderately good.
+In fact, XCS outperforms the rest of the classifiers in almost all these types of problems.
+Figure 9 demonstrates this for the linear classifier, the single tree and the subsample forest.
+For example, figure 9(a) plots the percentage of XCS's improvement over NN against XCS's improvement over the linear classifier.
 Observe that those problems where XCS is worse than NN (plotted by a square) correspond to positive improvements of XCS with respect to the linear classifier.
 This means that XCS is worse than NN but better than LC.
-The same is observed in Fig. 9(b) and (c), which compares XCS to the single tree and the subsample forest, respectively, and the same happens for the subspace forest, which is not plotted for brevity.
-We can conclude that NN dominates the rest of classifiers in those problems that
+The same is observed in figures 9(b) and 9(c) which compares XCS to the single tree and the subsample forest respectively.
+And the same happens for the subspace forest, which is not plotted for brevity.
+We can conclude that NN dominates the rest of classifiers in those problems that present small boundary lengths, low ratios of intra-inter class nearest neighbor distances and small non-linearities.
+In these problems, XCS places second.